aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 	* Get "https://ghcr.io/v2/": dial tcp 140.82.114.34:443: connect: connection refused
 ```

 This means that the trivy-server cannot connect to the image registry over port `443`.
-This can be fixed by applying a following network policy similar to `allow-egress-443-trivy-operator`, which we created for the trivy-operator, but first we must get the label that will be used to select the pods that the trivy-server generates.
-We do so by doing a `kubectl get pods trivy-server-0 -n trivy-system --show-labels`, we obtain the following output:
+This can be fixed by applying a network policy similar to `allow-egress-443-trivy-operator`, which we created for the trivy-operator, but first we must get the label that will be used to select the pods that the trivy-server generates.
+We do so by doing a `kubectl get pods trivy-0 -n trivy-system --show-labels`, we obtain the following output:

 ```
-kubectl get pods trivy-server-0 -n trivy-system --show-labels NAME             READY   STATUS             RESTARTS       AGE   LABELS trivy-server-0   0/1     CrashLoopBackOff   9 (3m4s ago)   24m   app.kubernetes.io/instance=trivy-server,app.kubernetes.io/name=trivy-server,controller-revision-hash=trivy-server-7668b54fc5,statefulset.kubernetes.io/pod-name=trivy-server-0
+NAME      READY   STATUS    RESTARTS   AGE     LABELS trivy-0   1/1     Running   0          3m40s   app.kubernetes.io/instance=trivy,app.kubernetes.io/name=trivy,controller-revision-hash=trivy-7494747496,statefulset.kubernetes.io/pod-name=trivy-0
 ```

-We can make use of the label `app.kubernetes.io/name=trivy-server`, so the resulting network policy will look like this:
+We can make use of the label `app.kubernetes.io/name=trivy`, so the resulting network policy will look like this:

 ```
 apiVersion: networking.k8s.io/v1